3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 ```
 You will obviously need to add your own pin you're using here & possibly a `!` between the `^` & your pin number, (so e.g `^!###`) if you have a `NO Probe` (Normally Open Probe) & not a `NC Probe` (Normally Closed Probe).

-NOTE: If you have an `NO Probe` you may also need to swap the lines under `press_gcode:` & `release_gcode:` for correct operation!
+NOTE: If you have an `NO Probe` you may also need to swap the lines of code under `press_gcode:` & `release_gcode:` for correct operation!
 IMPORTANT!!

 # SETTING UP THE PRINTER

-After adding the required lines to your .cfg files you'll need to spend some time setting the height of the probe so it activates between the Z endstop activation point & the nozzle touching the bed surface (Z0).
+After adding the required lines to your .cfg files you'll need to spend some time setting the height & distance of the probe so it activates between the Z endstop switch's activation point & the nozzle touching the bed surface `Z0`.
 This can be a bit tricky & can take a bit of time.

-You'll need to home the printer then move the nozzle down to Z5.0 then slowly lower it until you find the probe's triggering point & check to see if its between the two points mentioned above, if not move the probe until you get the correct position.
+You'll need to home the printer then move the nozzle down to `Z5.0` then slowly lower it until you find the probe's triggering point & check to see if its between the two points mentioned above, if not move the probe until you get the correct position.
 THIS IS VITALLY IMPORTANT TO GET CORRECT!

 To check the probe activation point you can use:
 ```
 QUERY_BUTTON button=AES_System_Sensor
 ```

-Once it changed from `RELEASED` to `PUSHED` you're there!
+Once it changes from `RELEASED` to `PUSHED` you're there!

 Or.....

-If you want an automatic notification uncomment the two `RESPOND` lines in the `[gcode_button AES_System_Sensor]` / `press_gcode` & `release_gcode`
+If you want an automatic notification uncomment the two `RESPOND` lines in `[gcode_button AES_System_Sensor]` / `press_gcode` & `release_gcode`

 Just remember to comment them out again when you're finished as they're just for testing & setup.

 Once complete you can real-world test the system in two ways.
-The first is to raise up Z to like `Z150` for example & hit `Home_Z`, once the printer is coming back down touch a metal object to your new sensor.
+The first is to raise up Z to at least `Z150` for example & hit `Home_Z`, once the printer is coming back down touch a metal object to your new sensor.
 This should activate the AES System & stop your printer.

 The second way is to `Home_All` & then move the nozzle to `Z5.0`.
 Now send:
 ```